MarKuchar/once-a-day/README.md

 3. Configure Cloud Storage:
   The app uses cloud storage (Firestore) to sync your counts across devices.

-4. Build and Run:
-  Select your target device or simulator in Xcode.
+4. Select your target device or simulator in Xcode.
-  Click the "Run" button (or press Cmd+R) to build and run the app.
+5. Build and Run.